como-esp8266-o-esp32-con-una-aplicacion-en-vuejs-con-vue-native-websockets

 </html>

-And the most important part is in the JavaScript file of the application, where in the “mounted” method we have defined a callback function when we receive a message in the $socket object.
+And the most important part is in the application’s JavaScript file, where in the “mounted” method we have defined a callback function when we receive a message on the $socket object.

 Vue.use(VueNativeSock.default, 'ws://' + location.hostname + '/ws')